-To deliver two effective and well governed LPC's in Surrey and Sussex, that demonstrate good value for money and drive and can demonstrate outcomes for pharmacy contractors and their teams.
+To deliver two effective and well governed LPC's in Surrey and Sussex, that demonstrate good value for money, drive local opportunities and can demonstrate outcomes for pharmacy contractors and their teams.

 Principles for Delivery

 To deliver our service with reduced funding in an ever-changing world, we need to be a robust, effectively managed, highly capable team.